-A native of Lockport, New York, Jeremy’s early musical training began with piano and saxophone.
-Although, life changed forever at age 12 when he picked up a bass guitar and discovered his passion for writing and improvising music.
+Jeremy Van Buskirk is Special Assistant to Academic Affairs and teaches in the Composition and Theory Department at the Longy School of Music of Bard College.
+Originally from Lockport, New York, Jeremy’s musical journey began with piano and saxophone.
+However, his life took a transformative turn at the age of 12 when he started playing the bass guitar and discovered his passion for writing and improvising music.

-Jeremy’s music has been performed by ensembles and organizations such as SEAMUS, ICMC, Alea III, Longy Chamber Orchestra, Lorelei Ensemble, saxophonist Ken Radnofsky, The Fourth Wall Ensemble, Redline Brass Quintet, Vento Chiaro, Electronic Music Midwest, and 60×60.
+Jeremy’s music has been performed by ensembles and organizations such as SEAMUS, ICMC, Alea III, Longy Chamber Orchestra, Lorelei Ensemble, saxophonist Ken Radnofsky, pianist Donald Berman, Wayman Chin, The Fourth Wall Ensemble, Redline Brass Quintet, Vento Chiaro, Electronic Music Midwest, and 60×60.

 Additionally, Jeremy’s music has been commissioned by The Rivers School Conservatory Annual Seminar on Contemporary Music for the Young and festivals organized by World Projects Inc. which were held at prestigious venues such as Carnegie Hall, Kennedy Center and the Chicago Symphony Center.